eozer/awesome-snmp/README.md

 ## Miscellaneous
 _Items that belong on the list but difficult to classify._

-- [Prometheus SNMP Exporter](https://github.com/prometheus/snmp_exporter) - This exporter is the recommended way to expose SNMP data in a format which Prometheus can ingest.
 - [SNMPLink.org](http://snmplink.org/) - SNMPlink.org provides links and information about SNMP, MIB (Management Information Base), Network Management and Network Monitoring.
 - [SNMPTools.net](https://www.snmptools.net/) - SNMPTools.net provides links and information about SNMP applications, toolkits, gateways, simulators, MIB browsers and many more.